Hut Stricklin: Racing career

-Stricklin joined the Stavola Brothers Racing No. 8 Circuit City-sponsored Ford in 1996.
-He had a second-place finish at Darlington Raceway, and ended up 22nd in the points standings that year.
+Stricklin joined the Stavola Brothers Racing No. 8 Circuit City Ford in 1996.
+He had a second-place finish at Darlington Raceway, and ended up 22nd in points that year.

 In 1998, Stricklin started the season with the Stavola Brothers, but was released after failing to make the Coca-Cola 600.
 Stricklin ended the season as a substitute for David Green and Robert Pressley.

 1999 presented Stricklin with a new challenge.
 He was now the crew chief for Gary Bradberry's No. 78 Ford for Triad Motorsports.
 When that team was sold, Stricklin took over the No. 58 Ford for SBIII Motorsports.
 He posted some of the best finishes of the year for that team, including a top-ten finish at Michigan.
 Despite posting three consecutive DNQs, Stricklin appeared to have found solid footing, as Barbour announced that he would be his driver through 2003, and would have Motorsports Safety Technologies as his sponsor.
 However, sponsorship again plagued Stricklin, as shortly after signing the deal, MST produced a bounced check, causing Barbour's team to close its doors for good.

-In 2000, Stricklin drove for Donlavey at the Brickyard 400 and finished fourteenth.
+In 2000, Stricklin drove for Donlavey in the Brickyard 400 and finished 14th.
 In 2001, Strickin had a sixth-place finish at Michigan.
 However, Sara Lee, parent company of sponsor Hills Brothers demanded Donlavey pull their decals after he released Stricklin from the team.
 In 2002, Stricklin moved to Bill Davis Racing, bringing Hills Bros. with him.
 However, Stricklin was replaced with Kenny Wallace prior to the Southern 500.
+He has not raced since.